Black Mountain (Fan Brycheiniog and Fan Foel) from Glyntawe walk

 For a longer walk, continuing along the Bannau Sir Gaer ridge and returning along the bottom of the esarpment, see SWC Walk 279 The Black Mountain - Y Mynydd Du (Glyntawe Circular)

-Glyntawe (Tawe Bridge) Bus Stop is on line T6 (Swansea - Neath - Ystradgynlais – Brecon), with up to 8 buses a day Mon-Sat and 4 on Sundays and Bank Holidays, with a journey time of 45 mins from Neath (and 30 mins from Brecon).
+Glyntawe, Field Study Centre Bus Stop, map reference SN 846 167, is 248 km west of Charing Cross, 208m above sea level and in the Tawe (or Swansea) Valley (Cwm Tawe in Welsh) in Powys, Wales.
+It is on line T6 (Swansea - Neath - Ystradgynlais – Brecon), with 11 buses a day Mon-Sat and 5 on Sundays and Bank Holidays, with a journey time of 43 mins from Neath (and 32 mins from Brecon).

 Satnav: SA9 1GS.
 Drivers should not park on the two pub car parks in the village, as these are for customers only, but should try to find roadside spaces along the few lanes in the village.